sajith-madhusanka/troubleshoot-kit/scripts-and-commands/thread-dump/README.md

 ## Thread dump script for windows

-You can use this windows script thread-analyze-windows.bat to get 4 thread dumps with one minute (60 seconds ) interval.
+This script facilitates to get multiple thread dumps within a specified time period

 ### How to get ?

-Execute the script using below command
+Taking 4 thread dumps with one minute delay for java process with pid 1234.
 ```
-thread-analyze-windows.bat <PID>
+thread-analyze-windows.bat 1234 60 4
 ```

 ## Thread dump script for Mac